franciscorafart/learning-notes/docker/general.md

     ports: 3000:3000
 ```

+You can run it directly in the Docker CLI with:
+`docker run -it --entrypoint sh <new-image-name>:<version-tag> -c bash`

 ## Volumes
 Docker volumes are designed to store container data.
 By default, DB containers will not preserve data.
 To preserve data we can
 preserve volumes in our docker compose file.